nebrius/commascript/README.md

 foo('hello', 'world');
 ```

+Coming soon: implicit declarations of functions!

 ### Array

-Coming Soon!
-Arrays will be homogeneous, with a pre-defined type
+Coming soon: Arrays will be homogeneous, with a pre-defined type

 ## Future Goals